Journey to the Center of Literature (7th-9th grades)

 Tuition: $59/month or $212/semester

-Texts: Introduction to Literature, I by Janice Campbell Selected short stories Around the World in Eighty Days by Jules Verne A Connecticut Yankee in King Arthur Pygmalion by George Bernard Shaw Journey to the Center of the Earth by Jules Verne Animal Farm by George Orwell A Midsummer Night's Dream by William Shakespeare
+Texts: Introduction to Literature, I by Janice Campbell Selected short stories Around the World in Eighty Days by Jules Verne A Connecticut Yankee in King Arthur Pygmalion by George Bernard Shaw Gulliver's Travels by Jonathan Swift Animal Farm by George Orwell A Midsummer Night's Dream by William Shakespeare

 Goals and Objectives:

 Read and annotate a variety of master fiction.